-Ray Bial is well known for his photo essays on subjects that have great appeal for children and adults alike, including dirt.
+Ray Bial is well known for his photo essays on subjects that have great appeal for children and adults alike, including A Handful of Dirt.
 Learn more on his website.

 Susan Kirby’s books and stories reflect her love of quilts and quilting.

-Melodye Rosales is an author and illustrator of children‘s books that have multi-cultural appeal.
-Learn more about her.
+Melodye Rosales is an author and illustrator of children’s books that have multicultural appeal.
+Learn more on her website.